swt30/thesis/chapters/04-heating/04-heating.md

 When I set $κ_\mathrm{th} = 0$ in this fashion, my models roughly reproduce the extent of the fixed-height atmosphere ([@fig:atmospheric-thickness]).
 This is promising as it suggests that they behave appropriately in the limit of zero opacity.
-It does not mean that the zero-opacity limit or the fixed-scale-height atmosphere are appropriate choices for modelling such planets, however: as we saw in @fig:opacity, the radius depends strongly on the opacity of the atmospheric water vapour.
+It does not mean that the zero-opacity limit or the fixed-scale-height atmosphere are appropriate choices for modelling such planets, however: as we saw in [@fig:opacity], the radius depends strongly on the opacity of the atmospheric water vapour.

 ![
   When we set the opacity $κ_\mathrm{th}$ to zero, forcing the atmosphere to become isothermal, this gives an atmosphere that is similar in thickness to an \textcolor{Crimson}{isothermal fixed-height atmosphere}.